takenoti/guideseq/README.md

 # guideseq: The GUIDE-Seq Analysis Package

-The guideseq package implements our data preprocessing and analysis pipeline for GUIDE-Seq-2 or pooled GUIDE-Seq data.
+The guideseq package implements our data preprocessing and analysis pipeline for GUIDE-Seq-2 data.
 It takes raw sequencing reads (FASTQ) and a parameter manifest file (.yaml) as input and produces a table of annotated off-target sites as output.

 ## Table of Contents
 - [Features](#features)